zesk/build/docs/tools/log.md

 #### Arguments

-- `logPath` - Required.
-Path where log files exist.
+- `logFile` - Required.
+A log file which exists.
 - `count` - Required.
 Integer of log files to maintain.

 #### Exit codes